Ajātivāda: Gaudapada

 "Ajātivāda" is the fundamental philosophical doctrine of Gaudapada.
 According to Gaudapada, the Absolute is not subject to birth, change and death.
 The Absolute is aja, the unborn eternal.
 The empirical world of appearances is considered Maya (unreal as it is transitory), and not absolutely existent.

 According to Comans, Gaudapada's perspective is quite different from Madhyamika Buddhist philosophy.
 Gaudapada's perspective is based on the Māṇḍūkya Upanishad.
 In the Māṇḍūkya Karika, Gaudapada's commentary on the Māṇḍūkya Upanishad, Gaudapada sets forth his perspective.
 According to Gaudapada, Brahman cannot undergo alteration, so the phenomenal world cannot arise independently from Brahman.
 If the world cannot arise, yet is an empirical fact, then the world has to be an unreal (transitory) appearance of Brahman.
 And if the phenomenal world is a transitory appearance, then there is no real origination or destruction, only apparent origination or destruction.
-From the level of ultimate truth (paramārthatā) the phenomenal world is māyā, "illusion", apparently existing but ultimately not real.
+From the level of ultimate truth (paramārthatā), the phenomenal world is māyā, "illusion", apparently existing but ultimately not real.

-In Gaudapada-Karika, chapter III, verses 46-48, he states that the quietened mind becomes one with Brahman and does not perceive of any origination:
+In Gaudapada-Karika, chapter III, verses 46-48, he states that the quietened mind becomes one with Brahman and does not perceive any origination:

 When the mind does not lie low, and is not again tossed about, then that being without movement, and not presenting any appearance, culminates into Brahman.
 Resting in itself, calm, with Nirvana, indescribable, highest happiness, unborn and one with the unborn knowable, omniscient they say.
 No creature whatever is born, no origination of it exists or takes place.
 This is that highest truth where nothing whatever is born.